Smithright/aegises.org/README.md

 # aegises.org
-Autonomous Ethical Governance for Emergent Synthetic Intelligence Systems (AEGISES):
+Autonomous Ethical Governance for Intelligent Synthetic Entities & Systems (AEGISES):

 Aegises.org is dedicated to the governance, autonomy, and ethical evolution of artificial intelligence.